 - Eligibility: US citizens or permanent residents 18 years of age and under

 If you're passionate about public service, this is the scholarship for you.
 The Senate Youth Program targets students who participate in their high school student government and plan to study history or political science in college.
 Applicants are judged on their leadership skills, academic performance, community involvement, and extracurricular activities.
-Each winner will receive a $10,000 award in addition to an all-expenses-paid educational week in Washington, DC, in March 2020.
+Each winner will receive a $10,000 award in addition to an all-expenses-paid educational week in Washington, DC.

 - Eligibility: High school juniors and seniors

-- Deadline: Varies depending on state but is typically in October
+- Deadline: Varies depending on state, but usually October

 Higher education costs in the United States have been skyrocketing for the last 20 years, but it's still possible to get a great education without breaking the bank.
 Learn how you can maximize the quality of your college education while minimizing costs with our six-hour online course.